 How do I get my child support order modified (increased or decreased)?

-Can the prosecutor’s office help me with child custody or visitation issues?
+Can the prosecutor's office help me with child custody or parenting time (visitation) issues?

-My child’s father/mother has not been paying his/her support as ordered.
-Is he/she still entitled to parenting time (visitation) with the child?
+If the non-custodial parent has not been paying child support as ordered, are they still entitled to parenting time with the child?

 How can I get verification of the support I receive?